Focaccia Genovese

 19. Sprinkle half of fresh rosemary sprigs over the top of each loaf.

-21. Bake at 450°F/230°C on center rack until crunchy, about 17-18 minutes.
-Lately, I've been cooking it a little darker than shown below to get it crunchier, so usually 18 minutes.
+21. Bake at 450°F/230°C on center rack until crunchy, about 18 minutes.
+Lately, I've been cooking it a little darker as shown below to get it crunchier on the outside, so usually 18-19 minutes depending on the oven.
+It's still very fluffy inside.

 22. Take out loaves.
 Immediately remove them from their pans and place them on cooling racks, which will keep the bottoms crisp.
 If olive oil had been spread out well on the bottom in a prior step, they should not stick much at all.
 A very large cake spatula or two normal spatulas will help lift it out of the pan.
 Try to first loosen it all the way around before attempting to lift it out of the pan.